 Here are a few more tips for encouraging your children’s individuality right from the start:

-1. Take photos of the babies separately as well as together, and display them in separate frames.
+1. Take photos of the babies separately as well as together, and label your baby photos, especially if the babies are identical.
+Display them in separate frames.

 Names are important to a person’s sense of individuality, and should be chosen with great care.
 This issue of individuality is especially important for multiples, who will in any case be growing up with a strong sense of being one of a pair or group: